Iceberg Interactive - How a serial games publisher conquered its database

 With more than 50 games on the market (and 40 on Steam), Iceberg Interactive caters to both PC and console gamers, its many hit franchises including Killing Floor and Stardrive, while Starpoint Gemini Warlords, Shortest Trip to Earth, The Sojourn and Circle Empires count among its recent PC titles.

 Iceberg's next upcoming releases are Railroad Corporation by Corbie Games on the 18th November, and Still There by Italian indies GhostShark Games, set for launch on the 20th November 2019.
-Just check out this stunning trailer:

 The challenge